-- a) 9,000 sqm of employment floorspace within use classes B2-B8; - Suitable vehicular access which directs traffic to and from the site via Saunders Way; - Development shall not be commenced until the completion of improvements to M5 Junction 28 through signalisation of the slip roads east of the motorway; - d) Archaeological investigation and appropriate mitigation; - e) Transport assessment and implementation of a travel plan and other nontraditional measures to minimise carbon footprint and air quality impacts; - f) Measures to protect and enhance trees, hedgerows and other environmental features which contribute to the character and biodiversity, maintaining a wildlife network within the site and linking to the surrounding countryside; and - g) Retention of areas within the floodplain as green infrastructure. - 3.139 The site is located adjacent to the existing Kingsmill Industrial Estate on the east side of the M5 Motorway.
+- a) 12,0009,000 sqm of employment floorspace within use classes B2B1-B8; - b) Suitable vehicular access which directs traffic to and from the site via Saunders Way; - c) Development shall not be commenced until the completion of improvements to M5 Junction 28 through signalisation of the slip roads east of the motorway;

+- cd) Archaeological investigation and appropriate mitigation; - de) Transport assessment and implementation of a travel plan and other nontraditional measures to minimise carbon footprint and air quality impacts; - ef) Measures to protect and enhance trees, hedgerows and other environmental features which contribute to the character and biodiversity, maintaining a wildlife network within the site and linking to the surrounding countryside; and - fg) Retention of areas within the floodplain as green infrastructure; and - g) Provision of M5 access improvements before any commercial floorspace is brought into use. - 3.139 Planning permission was granted in March 2015 for 12,000 sq m of B1, B2 and B8 floorspace.
+A reserved matters planning application has been submitted for part of the site.
+The site is located adjacent to the existing Kingsmill Industrial Estate on the east side of the M5 Motorway.
 The site is well contained by natural features comprising existing development to the south, the River Culm to the west and an existing track and road to the north and south east.
 The land to the north and east is low lying agricultural land and to the south is the remainder of the industrial estate.
-The western boundary is defined by the River Culm which is separated from the M5 motorway by low lying pasture which is predominantly within the river flood plain. - 3.140 Planned improvement works to Junction 28 will accommodate development at Venn Farm and the Highways Agency has removed a holding direction that previously prevented the development from taking place.
-Access is achievable via Saunders Way, avoiding increased use of Kingsmill Road.

-3.141 This site lies in an area of archaeological potential and within a floodplain of the River Culm.
+The western boundary is defined by the River Culm which is separated from the M5 motorway by low lying pasture which is predominantly within the river flood plain. - 3.140 Signalisation Planned improvement works to Junction 28 were undertaken in 2015. will accommodate development at Venn Farm and the Highways England Agency has removed a holding direction that previously prevented the development from taking place.
+Devon County Council queue length monitoring at junction 28 of the M5 motorway indicates congestion at the AM peak.
+The development will need to mitigate it's impact upon the junction's capacity through implementation of an improvement scheme, either to the existing junction or in the form of more extensive junction improvement works involving a second overbridge required in connection with development east of Cullompton under policy CU7.
+Planning permission already granted does not include this requirement however it would apply to any new full or outline applications.
+Access is achievable via Saunders Way, avoiding increased use of Kingsmill Road. - 3.141 This site lies in an area of archaeological potential and within a floodplain of the River Culm.
 Ground disturbance in this area may expose archaeological and palaeoenvironmental deposits, so archaeological investigation and appropriate mitigation will be required.
 Development should provide a habitat buffer in the floodplain and avoid any development within the floodplain unless the sequential test required by national policy has been met.